Analytical Tools: FMEA, Fault Tree, Fishbone, and Change Analysis

 |---|---|---|---|

-| FMEA | Forward from steps or components | Anticipating failures before harm | Needs knowledgeable team and realistic ratings |
+| FMEA | Forward, by step/component | Anticipating failures before harm; RPN ranking | Needs knowledgeable team and realistic ratings |

-| Fault tree | Backward from top event | Understanding combinations of causes | Can miss causes if top event is poorly defined |
+| Fault tree | Backward from a top event | Combinations of causes via AND/OR gates | Misses causes if the top event is poorly defined |

-| Fishbone | Organizes possible causes | Brainstorming and investigation structure | Does not prove causation by itself |
+| Fishbone | Organizes candidate causes | Brainstorming and investigation structure | Does not prove causation by itself |

-| Change analysis | Compares changed to normal | Incidents, modifications, and process drift | Requires accurate baseline information |
+| Change analysis | Compares changed vs. normal | Incidents, modifications, process drift | Requires an accurate baseline |

 A team is reviewing a new automated valve system before startup and wants to identify how each component could fail and what each failure would cause.
 Which tool best fits?

-An investigation team wants to map combinations of failures that could lead to an unexpected equipment startup.
+An investigation team wants to map the combinations of failures that could lead to an unexpected equipment startup.
 Which method is most appropriate?

 A fishbone diagram lists poor lighting, rushed production, missing tools, and unclear procedures as possible contributors.
 What should the team do next?